mlswg/mls-protocol/draft-ietf-mls-protocol.md

 has computation and communication complexity O(N log N) instead of the O(N) complexity of direct initialization. ]]

-## GroupAdd
+## Add

-A GroupAdd message is sent by a group member to add a new participant to the group.
+An Add message is sent by a group member to add a new participant to the group.

 ~~~~~
 struct {
     PublicKey ephemeral;
     DirectPath add_path<1..2^16-1>;
-} GroupAdd;
+} Add;
 ~~~~~

 A group member generates this message using the following steps: